Go Geon-han

-Go Geon-han is a South Korean actor and model.
+Kim Min-kyu (born December 20, 1988) known professionally as Go Geon-han (고건한) is a South Korean actor.
 He is known for his roles in dramas such as Clean with Passion for Now, The Tale of Nokdu and Sweet Home.
 He also appeared in movies Friend: The Great Legacy and The Battle of Jangsari.

+Career

+In July 2025, after departing from Neos Entertainment, Go joined YY Entertainment.